 Uhhhhh…. love the looks of these lovely live flowers but the handling of them throughout a wedding day is temperamental to say the least!

-The wooden sticks/stems are a little cumbersome to make a full bridal bouquet but we simply replaced those with a sturdy floral wire and hot glue!
+The wooden sticks/stems are a little cumbersome to make a full bridal bouquet.
+We simply replaced those with a sturdy floral wire and hot glue!

 We mixed in other faux greenery, pearl berries, cotton stems and pieces of burlap ribbon then we hid the wire by wrapping the base with a wide burlap ribbon.